-During this COVID Crisis, lawyers have been working remotely.
-Most experts think working remotely is here to stay, as the new normal.
+During the COVID Crisis, lawyers worked remotely.
 The technology is not new, but the need for more work-life balance is.

 Today’s technology is affordable.
 It provides lawyers with the ability to draft and review legal documents, get them signed electronically—and ensures that the client’s records are secure in the cloud.

-There are top-rated virtual law firms that do everything remotely, including estate planning, business law, and real estate.
-It’s all done online, from virtual video depositions and many other important services.
+Top-rated virtual law firms do everything remotely, including estate planning, business law, and real estate law.
+It’s all done online, from virtual video depositions and many other important legal services.